Landscaping & Lawn

 Crew loaded and rolling at 7 AM.
 Rain forecast for Thursday — that means three reschedules, three client notifications, three gaps in the schedule to fill.
 You're already doing it in your head while driving.

 8 AM to noon: mow four properties.
 Six calls come in during that window — phone's in the truck.
-Two left voicemails (they won't call back).
+Two didn't get through (most who don't reach you on the first try won't call back).
 Four texted (you'll see them at lunch).

 Lunch is quoting.
 You drive to a property, walk the yard, measure, calculate.
 A 45-minute site visit for a job you may or may not win.
 The quote won't go out until tonight — by then the homeowner has two other bids.